JabRef/jabref/docs/decisions/0026-synchronization.md

 6. Client merges the 'changes', which in this case is trivial since the data on the server and client is the same.

 This is suboptimal since the last pull response contains the full data of the entry although this data is already at the client.
 *Possible future improvement:* First pull only the `IDs` and `Revisions` of the server-side changes, and then filter out the ones we already have locally before querying the complete entry.
 Downside is that this solution always needs one more request (per change batch) and its not clear if this outweighs the costs of sending the full entry.
+Altenatively, the server can remember where a change came from and then not send these changes back to that client.

 #### Reasons for some decisions